 Personal Opinion Essays on Realistic Art yesterday and today by the artist.

 In addition to his mastery of traditional media, Howard David Johnson now combines drawing, painting, photography, and digital media with more than thirty years of experience in these fields to create his Realistic Art Numérica in 21st century paintings and pictures.
 Did you know the Greek word "Photography" means "Painting with Light"?
 Today with the advent of computers it truly lives up to it's name.
 Due to developments in Art and Technology, a broader definition of painting is needed than that which is found in common usage.
 Announcing Art Numérica -an exciting merger of traditional visual art and cutting edge technology... a new art form for the twenty- first century...
 Art Numérica is not limited to realistic art but also offers limitless horizons for everything from cartoons to abstractions.
 It is the most dramatic development in the visual arts since the Renaissance.
-In the words of Al Jolson in the movie world's first talking picture" You ain't seen nothin' yet!"
+In the words of Al Jolson in the world's first talking picture" You ain't seen nothin' yet!"

 Essay One: "THE MORE THINGS CHANGE, THE MORE THEY STAY THE SAME..."